JMax45/piControlBotCpp/README.md

 This allows you to stay in touch with your raspberry even from your phone.

-The bot contains a list of commands that will be expanded, for example you can get the IP of your raspberry or check the CPU temperature.
+The bot contains a list of commands that will be expanded, for example you can get the IP of your raspberry, check the CPU temperature or perform an sms bombing.

+You can check all commands [here](https://github.com/JMax45/piControlBot/blob/master/doc/commands.md).

 In addition, every hour the bot sends a summary of the raspberry status to the admin.